NeuroDesk/neurodesk.github.io/content/en/docs/For Developers/_index.md

 ---
-title: "Development"
+title: "For Developers"
-linkTitle: "Development"
+linkTitle: "For Developers"
-date: 2017-01-05
+weight: 5
 description: >
   Developer guide
 ---